 Do you think that this may be the root of your problem?
 Go and check both valves.
 Ensure that they’re fully open instead of just partially.

-You can’t find your water meter?
+You can’t find your water meter valve?
 Most utility companies install these devices close to the property’s edge.
 Sometimes, however, a water meter is located inside the house.
 This is particularly true for homes in regions with harsh winters.

 Another thing worth mentioning here is that sometimes these devices can be accessed only by city employees.
 You’ll still be able to inspect the position of the valve, though.